NDAK18000U Natural Language Processing (NLP)

 Several internal examiners

-2) A 30 minutes individual oral examination without preparation, based on submitted project and full syllabus.
+The re-exam is a 30-minute individual oral examination without preparation, based on the full syllabus.
+No aids allowed.

 Criteria for exam assesment